rhelmstedter/pybites-work/datetime-and-pytest/datetime-and-pytest.md

     days = (today - birthday).days
     age = days // 365

-    paragraph = f"""You were born on {birthday:%B %d, %Y}.
+    print(f"""You were born on {birthday:%B %d, %Y}.
 It was a {birthday:%A}.
-You have been alive for {days:,} days and are {age} years old.""" print(paragraph)
+You have been alive for {days:,} days and are {age} years old.""")

     You were born on May 19, 1986.
 It was a Monday.
-You have been alive for 13,790 days and are 37 years old.
+You have been alive for 13,791 days and are 37 years old.

 We were off to a good start.
 Students had a great time playing around with this.
-Most of them are somewhere around 4,000 days old, so I definitely took some heat for having an entire decimal place extra for my days, followed by comments like, &ldquo;wow, you&rsquo;re older than my dad.&rdquo; Thanks kids.
+Most of them are somewhere around 4,000 days old, so I definitely took some heat for having an entire extra decimal place for my days, followed by comments like, &ldquo;Wow, you&rsquo;re older than my dad and he&rsquo;s old.&rdquo; Thanks kids.

-Then, one student had a great questions, &ldquo;Can we make it calculate the days until our next birthday?&rdquo; Why, yes we can!
-But I had not account for this level of complexity.
-We needed a compound conditional.
-This is something they had never seen before.
+Then, one student had a great question, &ldquo;Can we make it calculate the days until our next birthday?&rdquo; Why, yes we can!
+But I had not accounted for this level of complexity.
+We needed a compound conditional, something they had never seen before.

     import datetime